ligato/docs/docs/user-guide/quickstart.md

 **VPP agent container starts and immediately closes**

 - Check the [start etcd steps](#31-start-etcd).
-You must have a running etcd container.
+You must have a running etcd container to work with the quickstart configuration.

 ---